VASemenov/Miniburn/README.md

 Run `docker-compose up --build` to start containers.

-IMPORTANT: At this stage front application
+IMPORTANT: At this stage front application should be build in prod environment before bringing up docker images

 ## Run localy